chaos-polymtl/lethe/doc/source/examples/incompressible-flow/3d_mixer_using_single_rotating_frame/3d_mixer_using_single_rotating_frame.rst

 Simulating for a Specific Flow Condition :math:`(Re = 1)`
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
+In the ``output`` subdirectory, you will find the ``mixer.pvd`` file that can be visualized using `Paraview <https://www.paraview.org/download/>`_.
 In the figure below, the velocity magnitude and streamlines are shown for a flow at :math:`Re = 1`.
 Because a SRF is used, the rotational velocity imposed on the walls and the no-slip condition on the ribbon is visualised.

 .. image:: images/velocity_magnitude.png
    :alt: Ribbon Mixer Velocity magnitude